-Will changes to the Better Care Reconciliation Act be enough to pass the Senate?
+Are changes to Better Care Reconciliation Act enough to pass Senate?

 The Senate released an amended version of the Better Care Reconciliation Act (BCRA) today with few significant changes to the original version, which was unveiled several weeks ago.

 The original version of the BCRA faced public backlash as well as criticism within the Republican Party.
 The CBO score of the bill projected 22 million additional Americans would lose coverage and it would cause a significant increase in health care premiums.

 In response, the Senate Republicans have worked diligently to amend the plan in hopes it will draw enough support from both moderates and conservatives to pass.